JSS95/cv2PySide6/README.md

 # How to use

-1. Subclass `QVideoFrame2Array` to define image processing pipeline with custom `processArray` method.
+1. Subclass `QVideoFrame2Array` to define image processor with custom `processArray` method.
-2. Set the pipeline as array source of `NDArrayVideoWidget`.
+2. Set the image processor as array source of `NDArrayVideoWidget`.
-3. Set the video sink of `QMediaPlayer` as upstream video sink of the pipeline.
+3. Set the video sink of `QMediaPlayer` as upstream video sink of the processor.